10 Things I Wish I Knew Before I Got Fit

 I can guarantee that this is one of the reasons why you’re not making progress and getting the results you want.

-Everybody (regardless of age, experience and ability) is better served making weight training or HIIT the focus of their program when it comes to getting lean, fit, and healthy.
+Everybody (regardless of age, experience, and ability) is better served to make weight training or HIIT the focus of their program when it comes to getting lean, fit, and healthy.